DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Background

-Concretely, consider a workload consisting of $N$ independent circuits.
-The execution cost differs fundamentally under the two execution regimes: \begin{itemize}[nosep,leftmargin=*] \item \textbf{Sequential execution:} each circuit is submitted as an individual job, resulting in $N$ job submissions and a total cost proportional to $N$. \item \textbf{Batched execution via QVM multiprogramming:} up to $k$ circuits are combined into a single job, yielding approximately $\lceil N/k \rceil$ job submissions and a total cost proportional to $N/k$. \end{itemize} This corresponds to a cost reduction factor of $k$.
-For example, batching ten circuits per job reduces submission cost by approximately 90\%.
-These economic gains are meaningful only if multiprogramming preserves execution quality, a property we evaluate empirically in Section~\ref{sec:service}.
+Consider a workload consisting of $N$ independent circuits.
+The execution cost differs fundamentally under the two execution regimes: \begin{itemize}[nosep,leftmargin=*] \item \textbf{Sequential execution:} each circuit is submitted as an individual job, resulting in $N$ job submissions and a total cost proportional to $N$. \item \textbf{Batched execution via QVM multiprogramming:} up to $k$ circuits are combined into a single job, yielding approximately $\lceil N/k \rceil$ job submissions and a total cost proportional to $N/k$. \end{itemize} Under this simplified per-job accounting model, batching reduces the required number of job submissions by approximately a factor of $k$.
+This cost reduction is evaluated empirically in Section~\ref{sec:service}.

-At the system level, quantum multiprogramming using QVM assigns each circuit to a disjoint physical region of the processor.
-For circuits $C_1, \ldots, C_k$ requiring $n_1, \ldots, n_k$ logical qubits, a valid assignment maps each $C_i$ to a region $R_i$ such that $|R_i| \geq n_i$, the subgraph induced by $R_i$ is connected, and regions are pairwise disjoint to ensure isolation.
-Connectivity is essential because physical paths within each region must support logical two-qubit interactions.
-Sparse or poorly connected regions incur additional routing overhead through SWAP operations, increasing circuit depth and error accumulation.
-Consequently, effective multiprogramming using QVM requires not only sufficient qubit count but also high-quality internal connectivity within each assigned region.